1 Part Course |

 Alternative methods of sale

-• ‘Seven solutions’
+• ‘Seven solutions’ framework

-• When is an IPO an option?
+• When is an IPO a realistic option?

 • Auction sale to trade